 - 1 Egg

+*Optional: if you are making a sweet version you can add this).
 I always make two when I want a big breakfast and I give myself two versions like the pictures above.
 I have not tried doubling this recipe or making larger quantities but I think doubling or tripling will work.

 More breakfast recipes: